 In addition to the benefit of obtaining a book that you will enjoy, these books are not overly challenging.

-Reading in this approach will help you because the repetition of words and phrases used in different contexts will allow you to memorize the vocabulary while understanding the story.
+Reading in this approach will help you because repeating words and phrases in different contexts will allow you to memorize the vocabulary while understanding the story.

 Additionally, the more words and phrases you use in sentences or read in sentences, the better you will understand grammar.